redocnib/docker-tray/readme.md

 # Docker-Tray

-Docker-Tray is a C++ application to monitor docker.service and allows to start and stop the service from system tray.
+Docker-Tray is a Linux (gtk) C++ application to monitor docker.service and allows to start and stop the service from system tray.

 ## Execution